-Soil's ground level, foundation level, water level, and strata top level can be different in each boreholes belonging to the soil.
-Boreholes are created in the corners of the soil region by default, but the user can create more if necessary (see 1.2).
+Soil's ground level, water level, and strata top level can be different in each Boreholes belonging to the soil.
+Boreholes are created in the corners of the soil region by default, but User can create more if necessary.
 Soil's limit depth is constant.